dleeftink/QuickSet/readme.md

 ```

 ### Rankers
-Methods for inserting and updating integer counts by one or a custom value, while updating the top-k window.
+Strategies for inserting and updating integer counts and updating the top-k window.

 #### `.minsum(uint[, value])`
 Inserts a single integer into the set if within range (the `clip` and `span` parameters).
 If already present, increases its frequency by one or a custom weight/value.